This article was updated on May 21, 2020

-Coronaviruses are types of viruses that typically affect the respiratory tracts of birds and mammals, including humans.
-Doctors associate them with the common cold, bronchitis, pneumonia, severe acute respiratory syndrome (SARS), and COVID-19.
-They can also affect the gut.
+Coronaviruses typically affect the respiratory tracts of birds and mammals, including humans.
+Doctors associate them with the common cold, bronchitis, pneumonia, severe acute respiratory syndrome (SARS), and coronavirus disease 2019 (COVID-19).
+These viruses can also affect the gut.

-Over the last 70 years, scientists have found that coronaviruses can infect mice, rats, dogs, cats, turkeys, horses, pigs, and cattle.
-Sometimes, these animals can transmit coronaviruses to humans.
+Over the past 70 years, scientists have found that these viruses can infect mice, rats, dogs, cats, turkeys, horses, pigs, and cattle.
+Sometimes, these animals transmit the viruses to humans.

-In this article, we explain the different types of human coronaviruses, their symptoms, and how people transmit them.
-We also focus on three particularly dangerous diseases that have spread due to coronaviruses: COVID-19, SARS, and MERS.
+In this article, we explain the different types of human coronavirus, their symptoms, and how people transmit them.
+We also focus on three particularly dangerous diseases caused by coronaviruses: COVID-19, SARS, and Middle East respiratory syndrome (MERS).

-Scientists first found evidence of human coronaviruses (HCoV) in the 1960s in the noses of people with the common cold.
-Two human coronaviruses are responsible for a large proportion of common colds: OC43 and 229E.
+Scientists found evidence of human coronaviruses in the 1960s, in the noses of people with the common cold.

 The name “coronavirus” comes from the crown-like projections on their surfaces.
 “Corona” in Latin means “halo” or “crown.”

-In 2019, the Centers for Disease Control and Prevention (CDC) started monitoring the outbreak of a new coronavirus, SARS-CoV-2, which causes the respiratory illness now known as COVID-19.
+In 2019, the Centers for Disease Control and Prevention (CDC) started monitoring the outbreak of a new coronavirus, SARS-CoV-2, which causes COVID-19.
 Authorities first identified the virus in Wuhan, China.

 The first people with COVID-19 had links to an animal and seafood market.
-This fact suggested that animals initially transmitted the virus to humans.
-However, people with a more recent diagnosis had no connections with or exposure to the market, confirming that humans can pass the virus to each other.
+This suggests that animals initially transmitted the virus to humans.
+Then, people with no connections to the market developed the disease, confirming that humans can pass the virus to each other.

-According to the CDC, children are not at higher risk for COVID-19 than adults.
+According to the CDC, children are not at higher risk of COVID-19 than adults.

-While there are currently no published scientific reports about the susceptibility of pregnant women, the CDC notes that:
+Although there are currently no published scientific reports about the susceptibility of pregnant women, the CDC note that:

-The CDC also recommend that infants born to mothers with suspected or confirmed COVID-19 are placed in isolation as a “person under investigation.”
+The CDC also recommend that infants born to women with suspected or confirmed COVID-19 are put into isolation.

 Symptoms of COVID-19

 No vaccine is currently available for COVID-19.
 However, scientists have now replicated the virus.
-This could allow for early detection and treatment in people who have the virus but are not yet showing symptoms.
+This could allow for early detection and treatment in people who have the virus but are not experiencing symptoms.

 - people aged 65 years or older

-The CDC advise that although there have been reports of complications in young children, these are rare.
+The CDC note that although there have been reports of complications in young children, these are rare.
 COVID-19 most commonly produces mild symptoms in children.

 Symptoms may include:

-There is no cure for coronaviruses that cause symptoms resembling the common cold.
-Treatments include self-care and over-the-counter (OTC) medication.
-People can take several steps, including:
+There is currently no cure for the cold-like illnesses caused by coronaviruses.
+Treatments include self-care and over-the-counter medications.

 - resting and avoiding overexertion